-The plant director should take appropriately actions described below in notification of the exposure dose.
+The plant director should appropriately take actions described below in notification of the exposure dose.

 - a.
 Provide required support to primary contractors to enable them to notify workers of the exposure dose without delay. - b.
-Provide support to relevant subcontractors to enable them to notify workers of the exposure dose in writing in order that workers are certainly notified of the exposure dose. - 2.
+Provide support to relevant subcontractors to enable them to notify workers of the exposure dose in writing or by other means to ensure that workers are notified of the exposure dose. - 2.
 Matters for primary contractors to conduct - (1) Exposure dose control

-In order to implement appropriately the exposure dose control of workers of the primary contractors and relevant subcontractors who are engaged in radiation works and separate construction works, considering the matters described in Attachment 1, the primary contractors should select radiation control persons and establish a system to know the exposure dose of all workers of primary contractors and relevant subcontractors under the supervision of the general safety and health manager shown in Section 3 item 2 subsection (1), including matters as described below:
+In order to appropriately implement the exposure dose control of workers of the primary contractors and relevant subcontractors who are engaged in radiation work and separate construction work, considering the matters described in Attachment 1, the primary contractors should select radiation control persons and establish a system to know the exposure dose of all workers of primary contractors and relevant subcontractors under the supervision of the general safety and health manager shown in in Section 3, item 2, subsection (1), including matters as described below:

 - a.
 Conduct exposure dose control of primary contractors' and relevant subcontractors' workers in cooperation with TEPCO. - b.
-Instruct the relevant subcontractors' radiation control persons so that exposure dose control of relevant subcontractors' workers will be conducted properly. - c.
-Manage appropriately the workers' identification cards which the plant director issues so that the card will not be used by any other person than whom the card is issued to. - d.
-Participate in the safety and health coordinating meetings which TEPCO holds as described in the Section 3 item 1 subsection (4) and discuss the matters related to the radiation control. - e.
-Conduct other matters required for the radiation control. - (2) Appropriate implementation of the notice of exposure dose, etc. - a.
-The primary contractors should conduct matters described below for their employees who are engaged in works at the power plant in cooperation with TEPCO. - (i) For daily external exposure dose, notify the worker himself/herself in writing (dose receipt) etc. at the time of the PAD return. - (ii) For effective dose which is the total of the external dose and the internal dose, and its cumulative values, notify the worker himself/herself once in a month in writing. - b.
+Instruct the relevant subcontractors' radiation control persons so that exposure dose control of relevant subcontractors' workers is conducted properly. - c.
+Appropriately manage workers' identification cards that the plant director issues so that the card is not used by any other person than whom the card is issued to.

+- d.
+Participate in the safety and health coordinating meetings that TEPCO holds as described in Section 3, item 1, subsection (4) and discuss the matters related to radiation control. - e.
+Conduct other matters required for radiation control.

+(2) Appropriate implementation of the notice of exposure dose, etc.

+a.
+The primary contractors should conduct matters described below for their employees who are engaged in work at the power plant in cooperation with TEPCO. (i) For daily external exposure dose, notify the worker themselves in writing (dose receipt) etc. at the time of the PAD return. (ii) For effective dose, which is the total of the external dose and the internal dose, and its cumulative values, notify the worker themselves once in a month in writing.

+- b.
 The primary contractors should provide required instructions or support to relevant subcontractors so that the radiation control persons can conduct the matters described in a above appropriately for the said subcontractors' workers. - c.
-The primary contractor needs to conduct the actions described below appropriately to notify workers of the exposure dose. - (i) Establish an organization that enables notification to workers of the exposure dose without delay. - (ii) In order to notify relevant subcontractors' workers of an exposure dose certainly, provide instructions or support so that relevant subcontractors notify workers of the exposure dose in writing or by using an electronic system in the workplace (this is limited to those subcontractors that allow confirmation that the worker himself/herself reviews the data, and if not, that enables workers to receive E-mail messages, for example, drawing their attention to the availability of the data).
+The primary contractor needs to conduct the actions described below appropriately to notify workers of the exposure dose.

+(i) Establish an organization that enables notification to workers of the exposure dose without delay.

+(ii) In order to ensure notification of relevant subcontractors' workers of an exposure dose, provide instructions or support so that relevant subcontractors notify workers of the exposure dose in writing or by using an electronic system in the workplace (limited to subcontractors that allow confirmation that the worker themselves has reviewed the data, and if not, that enables workers to receive e-mail messages, for example, drawing their attention to the availability of the data).